 Think of it like a PC.
 Some people have the ability to play games at 4K, others in Full HD, and others still are capped at lower resolutions depending on their graphics card.
 They can still all buy the same games though, which scale at a software level to offer the best experience possible per computer.

-The PS4 Pro is even able to play many archive games in higher resolutions and with HDR, thanks to a swathe of patches coming after launch.
+The PS4 Pro is even able to play many archive games in higher resolutions and with HDR, thanks to a swathe of patches either applied now or coming soon.
 We expect the same to be true of Project Scorpio.

 We will find out more in time for sure.
-And now that Sony has shown its hand, we think Microsoft will ramp up the amount of teasing over the coming months.
+And now that Sony has played its hand, we think Microsoft will ramp up the amount of teasing over the coming months.

 One thing's for sure; it's an exciting time to be a gamer.